Scholarly-Projects/annotation_extraction/set-up.md

 # Setup Instructions for Python Tool

-To successfully run the Python tool for extracting highlighted text and annotations from PDF files, please follow the instructions below to install the required software and dependencies.
+To successfully run the Python tool for extracting highlighted text from PDF files, please follow the instructions below to install the required software and dependencies.

 ## Step 1: Install Bash